Seacommerce/php-mapper/README.md

 Although all of these libraries have their own strengths and features, none of them provide the features that I like to see in a mapper which are mainly validation and compilation (= performance).

 ### Validation
 Automatically mapping properties between objects removes a lot of manual work but does not make the process less prone to human errors.
 Typically, automappers map properties on a "best-effort" basis by only automatically mapping properties that exists on both sides.
-Non-matching properties on either side still need some manual configuration of will otherwise be simply ignored.
+Non-matching properties on either side still need some manual configuration or will otherwise be simply ignored.

 PHP does not have a language construct to point to classes and member names (like ``` nameof``` in C#) and therefore, configuring a mapping manually usualy involves refering to properties using their name in a string value.
 E.g.